 The Quantum (Toronto) sails are designed and built to fit the boat's intended operating parameters.
-With the G37 having a moderate displacement and being relative stiff, the sails are built to withstand the higher wind ranges the boat is capable of being used in.
+With the G44 having a moderate displacement and being relative stiff, the sails are built to withstand the higher wind ranges the boat is capable of being used in.
 Careful detail has been giving to correctly position reinforcing and chafe patches to increase the sail life span.

-- Fully Battened Dacron Mainsail with two reefs - Furling Cross-cut Dacron Topsail with White UV strip - Furling Cross-cut Dacron Staysail with adjustable clew board with White UV strip

-- 8.2.1 Mainsail Upgrade to Premium Off Shore Series - 8.2.2 Topsail Upgrade to Radial Cut Premium Off Shore Series - 8.2.3 Cruising Asymmetrical Spinnaker with snuffer - 8.2.4 Storm tri-sail package
+- Furling Dacron Mainsail with White UV clew protection - Furling Cross-cut Dacron Topsail with White UV strip - Furling Cross-cut Dacron Staysail with adjustable clew board with White UV strip Available Options: - 8.2.1 Mainsail Upgrade to Premium Off Shore Series - 8.2.2 Topsail Upgrade to Radial Cut Premium Off Shore Series - 8.2.3 Cruising Asymmetrical Spinnaker with snuffer - 8.2.4 Storm tri-sail package

-8.3 Standing Rigging
+8.3 Standing rigging

 All wire is 1x19 316 SS.
-All upper terminals are swaged except for the fore stays and sprit shrouds, which are Stalok.
+All upper terminals are swaged except for the fore stays and sprit shrouds.
 All other terminations are Stalok.
 Open bronze body Stalok turnbuckles are used.